almereyda/awesome-starred/README.md

 - [okiba-org/frontend](https://github.com/okiba-org/frontend) - front-end code for okiba bin
 - [daniel-keogh/codebin](https://github.com/daniel-keogh/codebin) - Code Sharing Tool built with NestJS, PostgreSQL & Vue
 - [centerofci/mathesar](https://github.com/centerofci/mathesar) - Web application providing an intuitive user experience to databases.
-- [subzerocloud/showcase](https://github.com/subzerocloud/showcase) - REST api for your database (PostgreSQL/Sqlite/ClickHouse,MySQL).
+- [subzerocloud/showcase](https://github.com/subzerocloud/showcase) - REST api for your database (PostgreSQL/Sqlite/ClickHouse/MySQL).
 - [bdebon/choiceof.dev](https://github.com/bdebon/choiceof.dev) - Developers have to cope with pretty hard choices every day.
 This is a collection of the most complex and funny choices.
 What will be yours?
 - [MaxLeiter/Drift](https://github.com/MaxLeiter/Drift) - Drift is a self-hostable Gist and paste service.
-Built with Next.js 13.
+Built with Next.js 13 and React Server Components.
 - [LinkedSoftwareDependencies/Components.js](https://github.com/LinkedSoftwareDependencies/Components.js) - 🧩 A semantic dependency injection framework
+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.
 - [nhost/nhost](https://github.com/nhost/nhost) - The Open Source Firebase Alternative with GraphQL.
 - [the-abe-train/globle](https://github.com/the-abe-train/globle) - Use your geography knowledge to figure out the mystery country in as few guesses as possbile!
 - [grouparoo/grouparoo](https://github.com/grouparoo/grouparoo) - 🦘 The Grouparoo Monorepo - open source customer data sync framework